 Milestone Planned date

-Start of data collection 01 October 2015
+Start of data collection 01 April 2017

-End of data collection 31 January 2016
+End of data collection 31 January 2018

-Registration in the EU PAS register 28 September 2015
+Registration in the EU PAS register 31 March 2017

-Final report of study results 31 March 2016
+Final report of study results 31 March 2018

-7. Rationale and background
+7. Rationale and Background

-In 2003, Lilly launched Strattera (atomoxetine), which was the first attentiondeficit/hyperactivity disorder (ADHD) medication indicated for adult use.
+In 2003, Lilly launched Strattera (atomoxetine), which was the first ADHD medication indicated for adult use.
 It belongs to the class of selective norepinephrine reuptake inhibitors.
 The patterns in ADHD medication use have changed over time and vary by country.
 The use of ADHD medications, including nonstimulant atomoxetine has been increasing over-time among children, adolescents and among adults (Castle 2007; Habel 2011; Zoega 2011).
 There has also been a change in the duration of use in more recent years (Castle 2007; Habel 2011).
+In 2014, the oral solution of atomoxetine was approved and marketing began in 2015 in various EU countries.

-IMS Health will execute the analysis of data assessing the utilisation of Strattera in a multicountry study, in the UK, Germany, the Netherlands, and Sweden as requested by the MHRA.
+QuintilesIMS (formerly IMS Health) will execute the analysis of data assessing the utilisation of Strattera in a multi-country study, in the UK, Germany, the Netherlands, and Sweden as requested by the Medicines and Healthcare products Regulatory Agency.
 The initial request was to ascertain how atomoxetine is used in everyday clinical practice in the following countries: UK, Germany, Sweden, Norway, Spain, and the Netherlands.
 During the initial assessment it was found that data were unavailable for Spain and Norway.
 The current database study will analyse the unique patient exposures to atomoxetine over the history available data in each database.
-The analysis will include an assessment of adherence patterns among users of atomoxetine and will obtain more information on atomoxetine use patterns in the European Union (EU), which may have implications for the risk of increased blood pressure and increased heart rate, by virtue of dose/time on treatment and overall exposure/age.
-This protocol describes the updated drug utilisation study for the studies previously conducted in European Union (EU), which may have implications for the risk of a studies previously conducted in European Union (EU), which may have a contracted blood pressure and increased heart rate, by virtue of dose/time on treatment and overall exposure/age.
+Data specific to the oral solution of atomoxetine is only available within Germany and Sweden.
+Oral solution is not available in the Netherlands and the feasibility counts in the UK data available to QuintilesIMS were extremely low.
+The analysis will include an assessment of adherence patterns among users of atomoxetine and will obtain more information on atomoxetine use patterns in the EU, which may have implications for the risk of increased blood pressure and increased heart rate, by virtue of dose/time on treatment and overall exposure/age.

-Europe (B4Z-MC-B019, submitted November 2011 and B4Z-MC-B022, submitted April 2014), as requested by EU regulatory bodies.
-A final drug utilisation study report will be provided early 2018.
+This protocol describes the updated and final drug utilisation study for the studies previously conducted in Europe (B4Z-MC-B019, submitted November 2011; B4Z-MC-B022, submitted April 2014; and B4Z-MC-B025, submitted March 2016), as requested by EU regulatory bodies.

-8. Research question and objectives
+8. Research Question and Objectives